 The engagement related to an umbrella company domiciled in Luxembourg, run by a large global investment manager.
 The Fiduciary Manager first raised concern on the lack of independent fund board members in the Operational Due Diligence onsite visit in October 2018.
 In April 2019 and 2020, the Fiduciary Manager voted against a resolution reappointing 100% non-independent directors.
-In 2020 a new non-executive director was nominated for appointment, however the Fiduciary Manager again felt unable to support the resolution as they had been engaging on the basis of a minimum of 2 independent directors but the non-executive was not fully independent as they are a partner at the legal advisor to the fund.
-The 2021 Annual General Meeting notice included a resolution to appoint an independent director with significant regulatory experience.
-The Fiduciary Manager felt it appropriate to conclude that the fund had reached the minimum threshold of two independent directors given i) this new appointment, and ii) the fact that one of the current non-executive directors is now considered independent as there had been 5 years since they were an employee of the company, and was therefore able to support the board resolutions.
+In 2020 a new non-executive director was nominated for appointment, however the Fiduciary Manager again felt unable to support the resolution, as they had been engaging on the basis of a minimum of 2 independent directors and, but the non-executive director was also not fully independent as they are a partner at the legal advisor to the fund.
+The 2021 Annual General Meeting notice included a resolution to appoint an independent director with significant regulatory experience, the.
+The Fiduciary Manager felt it appropriate to conclude that the fund had reached the required minimum threshold they would be comfortable with of two independent directors, given i) this new appointment, and ii) the fact that one of the current non-executive directors is now considered independent as there had been 5 years since they were an employee of the company, and was therefore able to support the board resolutions.

-2. Voting by the Underlying Investment Managers on securities held on behalf of the Trustee
+2 Voting by the Underlying Investment Managers on securities held on behalf of the Trustees

-There are c.30 Underlying Managers used by the Fiduciary Manager.
+There are c.15 Underlying Managers used by the Fiduciary Manager.
 Set out below is the voting statistics for the most material equity holdings during the period that held voting rights, namely BNY Mellon Global Equity and Vanguard FTSE All World ETF Fund.
 Within other asset classes there are no voting rights.
-However, engagement activity is very important and so examples of engagement activity for the managers that represent 2.5% or more of the portfolio have also been discussed with the Trustee as described in section 3 above.
+However, engagement activity is very important and so examples of engagement activity for the managers that represent 2.5% or more of the portfolio have also been discussed with the Trustees as described in section 3 above.